ben16w/minui-portmaster/README.md

 - `tg5040`: Trimui Brick (formerly `tg3040`), Trimui Smart Pro

+> [!IMPORTANT]
+> MinUI PortMaster has been designed to run on TrimUI devices only.

 ## Disclaimer

 This project is not officially supported by PortMaster.
 Please do **not** report issues related to MinUI PortMaster to the official PortMaster project or its maintainers.
-If you encounter any issues, please refer to the [Troubleshooting](#troubleshooting) section.
+If you encounter any issues, refer to the [Troubleshooting](#troubleshooting) section instead.

 ## Installation